AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 >[!NOTE]
 >
->AEM GraphQL API is a customized implementation, based on standard GraphQL.
+>AEM GraphQL API is a customized implementation, based on the standard GraphQL API specification.

 ## GraphQL - An Introduction {#graphql-introduction}